KIRN: History

-The station on 670 AM first signed on September 19, 1984 as KWNK, originally owned by Manuel A. Cabranes/Valley Radio LLC.
+The station on 670 AM first signed on September 19, 1984, as KWNK, originally owned by Manuel A. Cabranes/Valley Radio LLC.
 The license was granted as a result of the Federal Communications Commission (FCC) changing the regulations governing clear-channel stations in 1982, which permitted the establishment of lower-power radio stations on clear channel frequencies such as 670 AM.
 KWNK was allocated this frequency after protracted hearings by the FCC.
 Valley Radio's Consulting Engineer was Cecil Lynch, one of the most respected engineers in the United States.
 Initially, KWNK served the Simi and Conejo valleys of Ventura County, California with 1 kW of power 24 hours a day.
 Eventually, the FCC permitted Valley Radio to increase power to 5 kW during the daytime and 3 kW at night.

 KWNK started as a top 40 station as "Top Hits 67 K-Wink", with music from such prominent 1980s artists as Prince and Duran Duran.
 Program directors during that period included Jim Conlee (former PD of KHTZ, "K-Hits") and Steve Smith.
 In mid-1986, KWNK began adjusting its format toward adult contemporary music, playing music from the likes of Amy Grant, due to direct competition from top 40 station KIIS-FM.
 KWNK also aired talk shows on Sundays; the station eventually adopted a full-time talk format.

-In the mid-1990s, KWNK flipped to sports talk, first carrying One-on-One Sports (now Sporting News Radio), then simulcasting the signal of XETRA-AM (XTRA Sports 690) in Tijuana—San Diego.
+In the mid-1990s, KWNK flipped to sports talk, first carrying One-on-One Sports, then simulcasting the signal of XETRA-AM (XTRA Sports 690) in Tijuana—San Diego.
 In August 1996, Valley Radio sold the station to Lotus Communications for $4.2 million.
 KWNK changed its call letters to KVCA on March 28, 1997, then to KIRN on August 13, 1999.